scottspace/scottspace.github.io/_posts/2020-05-24-ultimate-speedreader.md

 this, all within the last five years.
 Like Goldilocks, Bert chose the third.

-  - 1. Predicting the Next Word.
+  - *Predicting the Next Word*.
 Bert researchers first tried building a graph that would guess the next word in a sentence.
 The input tensor would put two words side-by-side, for 120,000 values.
 The output tensor would be the next word, also 60,000 values.
 Bert squeezed tensors through an hourglass shaped graph, where the narrow part could be 768-elements wide.
 This was… meh, soooooo 2015.

-  - 2. Predicting the Middle Word.
+  - *Predicting the Middle Word*.
 Bert tried an alternate approach, where the input was also two words, but his graph would guess the middle word.
 The remarkable innovation here was adding parts of the graph to pay attention to words on the left or right.
 Word meanings